 Adam Lambert, a quite-gay singer from West Hollywood.
 Various internet searches will reveal Adam singing in gay cabaret shows, dressed in drag, and open-mouth kissing other men.

 There is no question that these two guys are most talented contestants on the show.
 Neither have been in the bottom three yet, and week after week, they knock songs out of the park.
-Danny has an incredbly strong voice and the world seems to sympathize with him.
-Adam is enourmously inventive and has more vocal range than I’ve ever heard.
+Danny has an incredibly strong voice and the world seems to sympathize with him.
+Adam is enormously inventive and has more vocal range than I’ve ever heard.

 So, when these two get to the final (and they will), how long will it take for it to become less about their respective levels of talent and more about their lifestyles?
 How long will it take for the Idol vote to become a referendum on contemporary culture, rather than a reflection of who is the best singer?